Artificial IntelligenceWriting SEO Articles with AI: 8 Practical Steps

 Long paragraphs, no images, no subheadings = readers leave.
 Good formatting = more time on page = better ranking.

-Google's Stance on AI Content
+What Is Google's Official Stance on AI Content?

 The Official Position